manuabhijit/database_view_portal_01/README.md

 #PHP Backend File Description

-    The file is the backend script for Online Bus Registration System to be called by AJAX call.
+    The file is the backend script for checking the password and showing the data as per requirment.

 		File Properties:
 		1. Procedural Programming Approach